burhanloey/MyTimetable/README.md

 2. **Drag and drop the file**.
 This feature is disabled by default.
 To enable it, remove ```display: none;``` from ```#drop``` in ```stylesheets/style.css```.

 ### Take caution with file name
-Depends on the operating system of the server, a file name that consists of blank space may not behave as expected.
+Depends on the operating system of the server, a file name that contains blank space may not behave as expected.
 If the file is not being loaded, try removing the blank spaces from the file name.

 ### Deployment
 It is suggested to compress the JavaScript and CSS files before they are deployed.
 You can use sites like [JSCompress.com](http://jscompress.com/), [CSSCompressor.com](http://csscompressor.com/), or any uglifier implementation.